-- In the course of your conversations, make sure your advisees know about the resources and opportunities available to them at Dickinson College (Class Deans and Peer Advisors in the Advising Center, Career Center, and Internships – all in Biddle House).
+- In the course of your conversations, make sure your advisees know about the resources and opportunities available to them at Dickinson College (College Deans and Peer Advisors in the Advising Center, Career Center, and Internships – all in Biddle House).

 - Ask periodically about future plans (beyond Dickinson).
 Encourage exploration and flexibility in course selection and activities beyond the classroom.

 - If you are contacted by parents and are comfortable talking with them, be sure there is a FERPA waiver (in the student’s official life in the Registrar’s Office) before discussing specific information with them.
-In all cases feel free to refer parents to a Class Dean or Associate Provost Bretz.
+In all cases feel free to refer parents to a College Dean or Associate Provost Bretz.

 Student files are confidential.
 You should never discuss a student’s record with another student.
 Conversations with colleagues about students should be limited to a legitimate educational interest.
 As an advisor, you may need to be in touch with an advisee’s faculty members if there are problems or concerns, and similarly you may have other faculty members contacting you about concerns with one of your advisees.
-It is useful to keep the Class Dean informed of concerns about a student, and you should expect to hear from the Class Dean when information has been received that you, as advisor, should know.
+It is useful to keep the College Dean informed of concerns about a student, and you should expect to hear from the College Dean when information has been received that you, as advisor, should know.

 Frequently Asked Questions (FAQs) that students may have about credits, requirements, major selection, and more related to Advising can also be found under "Student Resources"

 The Office of Learning Skills and Disability Services is a part of Academic Advising.
 For forms, information, and related FAQ for Faculty, visit Faculty Resources for Accommodating and Advising Students with Disabilities.